 Each of the trucks undergoes a 172-point inspection when it comes out of the manufacturing plant.
 The new vehicles also come with a free history report and 24-hour roadside assistance as long as the powertrain warranty is in place.
 While these things may not matter much to a used car driver, it shows the care that is put into these vehicles, which both are dependable and don’t have a ton of problems to worry about over time.

 When you take in all of these aspects together, it’s pretty clear that the 2014 Chevrolet Silverado is better in nearly all respects.
-The 2013 is no slouch, but it doesn’t have the same features and safety ratings available to make it the optimal choice.
-However, that doesn’t mean you should blindly choose the 2014.
+Silverado 2013 is no slouch, but it doesn’t have the same features and safety ratings available to make it the optimal choice.
+However, that doesn’t mean you should blindly choose the 2014 model.
 Some of these things will matter more to others than you and vice versa.

-If the choice is between the two, think about price as well as the feature set.
-Either of these trucks is likely to please and last for a good long time, so no answer is the wrong answer.
+If the choice is between the two, think about the price as well as the feature set.
+Either of these trucks is likely to please and last for a good long time.
+So no answer is the wrong answer.